kevin-allen/unetTracker/documentation/ipyevents_test.md

-# Minimal test of the ipyevents package
+# Minimal test of the ipyevents package (not used anymore)

 Start jupyter lab